THE FOLLOWING ARE SOME TIPS WHICH MAY HELP YOU PREPARE FOR YOUR TRIP

 Expect the best (but prepare for the worst), stay alert (now that’s a challenge after traveling so many hours!) and enjoy the new people and places you’ll experience!

-- We encourage you to enroll with STEP (Smart Traveler Enrollment Program).
+- We encourage you to enroll with STEP (Smart Traveler Enrollment Program) at no cost and also use our discount for safety and security training with Traveling Saint.

 - Book your flight with adequate time between connections.
 (For international flights we recommend at least 2 hours between flights).